 Know How to Utilize Your EQ

-Did you know that just a three-decibel increase on your EQ can equal double the power to tweeters, or horns in your speaker setup?
+Did you know that just a 3 decibel increase on your EQ can equal double the power to tweeters, or horns in your speaker setup?
 Additionally, constant exposure to higher frequencies can also cause listener fatigue which will empty the dance floor in no time.
 Remember, less is more.
 Begin with a straight line theory and always use your EQ sparingly.
-If you must use your EQ a lot, this can indicate that your setup doesn’t sound like it should to begin with.
+If you must use your EQ a lot, this can indicate that your setup doesn’t sound like it should, to begin with.

 Take Proper Care of Your Gear

 Routine maintenance can significantly extend the life of your DJ gear.
 When you’re not working, be sure to remove the grills on your speakers and wipe them down, removing dirt and debris.
 Take off the input panel and tighten up all the connectors and jacks.
 You can also touch up solder connections.